chp117/Molecular_Property_Prediction/Mechanistic_Study_of_SN2/README.md

 - **Psi4** – quantum chemistry package for electronic structure calculations
 - **NumPy / Pandas / Matplotlib / py3Dmol** – for analysis and visualization

-## 🖼 Visualization Note

-**Important:** The interactive 3D molecular visualizations powered by `py3Dmol` **do not render on GitHub** due to JavaScript restrictions.

-To view the full notebook with 3D structures properly displayed, open it in [nbviewer](https://nbviewer.org/github/chp117/Projects/blob/main/Mechanistic_Study_of_SN2/SN2_Reaction.ipynb).

 ## 📊 Workflow Summary